ssc-meetups-community/meetups/index.md

 We'd appreciate if you created an external webpage (or similar) in the public internet that you regularly update, and [then tell us about it](https://github.com/ssc-meetups-community/meetups/issues) so that we can link to there.

-Some popular platforms to advertise your meetup  are e.g. [Meetup.com](https://www.meetup.com/), [Google Group](https://groups.google.com), public Facebook event, public blog, etc etc.
+Some popular platforms to advertise your meetup are e.g. [Meetup.com](https://www.meetup.com/), [Google Group](https://groups.google.com), public Facebook event, public blog, [LessWrong meetup event](http://lesswrong.com/meetups/) , etc etc.

 ### Okay, I have a public webpage / FB event / Meetup.com / a Thing, what next?